Exploring the benefits of clinical trials

 In 2006, FHCI was one of only 12 community oncology programs in the United States to receive honors from the American Society of Clinical Oncology, recognizing our commitment to improving care for cancer patients through increased participation in clinical trials.

 Clinical trials are research studies in which people help doctors find ways to improve health and cancer care.
 Each study tries to answer scientific questions and to find better ways to prevent, diagnose or treat cancer.
-They are designed to show how a particular anticancer strategy – a promising drug, a gene therapy treatment, a new diagnostic test or a possible way to prevent cancer – affects the people who receive it.
+It is designed to show how a particular anticancer strategy - a promising drug, a gene therapy treatment, a new diagnostic test, or a possible way to prevent cancer - affects the people who receive it.

 To learn more about clinical trials provided through the Clinical Research Center, call (855) 303-DOCS (3627) or complete the Contact Us form and you can expect a call within 48 hours.